mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

     Django's slogan is "The web framework for perfectionists with deadlines." as per their [website header](https://www.djangoproject.com/)

-After a month or so, we had an app so simple, that Joeys[^Joey] could sit in the hotseat at our HQ:

-[^Joey]: 5--7-year-old scouts
+### 3.h.
+RadioActiv8 is Youth Led!

+[!FIXME clean up this wording. #phrasing, boom]
+After a few trial sessions, we refined the app so effectively that the complex contest concepts became a simple process to follow.
+This was so effective that the entire game could be independently managed by older Scouts with minor support from us.

 ![FIXME: The iteration of the RadioActiv8 main page](images/RadioActiv8%20-%20Play.png)

+### 3.i.
+RadioActiv8 Interface

 This form is laid out in a logical order.
 When a patrol first contacts HQ, we want their patrol name or number.
 Once we have that, the system can suggest,